How-To Guides | Spa Cover Care - Clean, Maintain & Protect your Cover

 We've tested them all, and these are simply the best products of their kind.
 Earth-friendly, non-toxic formulas add years to cover life.
 With regular use, 303 blocks up to 100% of harmful UV to prevent sun damage.

 When applied to the underside of your cover, they also help prevent mildew.
-303 Protectant is very economical, and you'll find many other uses for it around the home, RV, boat and car.
+303 Protectant is very economical, and you'll find many other uses for it around the home, RV, boat, and car.

 Using the wrong vinyl treatment product is worse than using nothing at all!
-In fact, a well-known automotive vinyl treatment contains silicone oil, which is death to vinyl.
+In fact, a well-known automotive vinyl treatment contains silicone oil, which is a death sentence to vinyl.
 Avoid products that contain any type of oil or petroleum distillates, have a greasy feeling, or leave a waxy coating.

 If a vinyl protectant product label says "flammable" or contains petroleum distillates, keep it away from your spa cover!
 These products look good when first applied, but actually accelerate spa cover deterioration and offer little or no UV protection.